deeper-blue/sdp-robot/doc/interface_low_level.md

 ## TODO
 - What is sufficiently close?
 Accurate to 1% of the entire rail length?
-- Do we want to handle unintentional reset button presses?
 - Which side does the platform reset on?